napari/napari/docs/source/developers/ROADMAP_0_4.md

 ## Work prioritized for future roadmaps

-We’re also planning or working on the following more advanced features, which will likely be prioritized in future roadmaps:
+We’re also planning to prioritized the following work in future roadmaps:

 - General support for undo / redo functionality [#474](https://github.com/napari/napari/issues/299), a history feature, and macro generation.

+- Draggable and resizable layers [#299](https://github.com/napari/napari/issues/299) and [#989](https://github.com/napari/napari/pull/989).

 - Linked 1D plots such as histograms, timeseries, or z-profiles [#823](https://github.com/napari/napari/pull/823) and [#675](https://github.com/napari/napari/pull/675).

-- Support for using napari with remote computation (i.e. a remote jupyter notebook [#495](https://github.com/napari/napari/issues/495)).
+- Support for using napari with remote computation.

+- Asynchronous and multiscale support beyond the image layer.

 ## Lookback at the 0.3 roadmap